martinaoliver/PhD_handover/hpc_access/hcp_tutorial.md

 Instead, they are sent through .pbs files, which determine the number of cpus, walltime and memory needed.

-An example of a .pbs file to run in python job.py is shown below.
-The file is called job.pbs
+An example of a .pbs file to run in python parallelised_job.py is shown below.
+The file is called parallelised_job.pbs

 ```bash